Events, Festivals, Things To Do Around Easter in Budapest 2015.

 The authentic dances to the tunes of folk music presented by award-winner Hungarian folk dance groups dressed in traditional costumes ensure a unique cultural entertainment over the holiday weekend.

 By Easter, which is in March or April, Budapest revives from its winter sleep and the parks and gardens are lively green.
 The colourful flowers arranged in artful shapes add vibrant hue to the city scape.

 Spring and especially the Easter weekend is a wonderful time to travel to Budapest and explore its numerous sights and attractions.

-- recreation in any of the many Thermal Spas and Baths,
+- recreation in the any of the Thermal Baths and Spas,

 - just walking and admiring the beautiful vista from Castle District or Gellért Hill,

-- dancing and clubbing until dawn in the city's nightclubs,
+- dancing and clubbing until dawn in Budapest Nightclubs,

-- shopping in the Great Market Hall or in Budapest Shopping Centres (except for Easter Sunday and Monday when shops are closed).
+- shopping in the Great Market Hall or in one of the numerous Shopping Centres (except for Easter Sunday and Monday when shops are closed).

 Sightseeing Tips in Budapest for the Easter Holiday

 The Castle District